This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A computerized tomography scan (CT scan) obtains images of the child’s brain via X-rays, giving physicians cross-sectional images.[3]
 Cross-sectional images can help get a cerebral palsy diagnosis by detecting abnormalities in the brain.

 It’s important to note that a CT scan uses ionizing radiation when performing the tests.
 Some studies suggest that high amounts of ionizing radiation can harm brains that are still developing.
-If your physician suggests a CT scan for your child, make sure you go over all the risks involved with your doctor before making a final decision.
+If your physician recommends a CT scan for your child, make sure you go over all the risks involved with your doctor before making a final decision.

 If you and your doctor decide that a CT scan is the best option for your child, Merck Manual suggests that you: